 Drivers and Vehicles Involved in the Accident

-The name, address, and driver’s license number of the parties involved in the accident is among the most important bits of information on a police report.
+The name, address, and driver’s license number of the parties involved in the accident are among the most important bits of information on a police report.
 The driver’s name and address, as well as date of birth, will be visible on the driver’s license.
-In addition to their vital information, driver’s licenses commonly contain regarding any physical impairments (vision for example).
+In addition to their vital information, driver’s licenses commonly contain information regarding any physical impairments (vision for example).
 This could be helpful in a personal injury claim if one of the drivers was not wearing corrective eyewear.

 In addition, your police report should list the make, model, and license plate number of both vehicles.
 Again, this information could prove to be helpful if you file a personal injury claim.

 A police report should include the names and contact information for passengers and witnesses as well.
 This is particularly important because passengers and witnesses often provide better accounts of the situation and circumstances of the accidents than the drivers.